 Advanced study of public finance problems and literature; research.

-235. Seminar in Money and Banking (3)
+235. Seminar in Monetary Economics

 Prerequisite: Economics 135.

-Individual research, seminar reports and group discussion of selected economic problems related to the structure and functioning of the financial system.
+Analysis of theoretical issues associated with the money supply and process of money creation.
+Emphasis upon interaction of monetary and real factors in domestic-international money and financial markets.
 238. Seminar in Urban and Regional Economics (3) Prerequisite: Economics 138.

 Urban and regional economics; individual research and reports.

-241. Seminar in Econometrics (3) Prerequisite: Economics 141 The construction of large economic models.
+241. Seminar in Econometrics (3)

+Prerequisite: Economics 141

+The construction of large economic models.
 Identification, causal ordering and estimation.
 Simultaneous-equation techniques and other selected topics.

-250. Seminar in Labor Economics (3) Prerequisite: Economics 150 or 151 or 152.
+250. Seminar in Labor Economics (3)

+Prerequisite: Economics 150 or 151 or 152.